-Gold Coast locals and swimming fans will be treated to a star-studded preview of the Gold Coast 2018 Commonwealth Games (GC2018) as Swimming Australia announce the Gold Coast Aquatic Centre (GCAC) as the host venue for the 2018 Hancock Prospecting Australian Swimming Trials.
+Gold Coast locals and swimming fans will be treated to a star-studded preview of the 2018 Commonwealth Games, as Swimming Australia announce the Gold Coast Aquatic Centre (GCAC) as the host venue for the 2018 Australian Swimming Trials.

 Just five weeks before the Games kick off, the swimmers will put on a curtain-raiser like no other at the newly refurbished GCAC.

-From February 28 to March 3, the Gold Coast will play host to the best swimmers from across the country as they race for the chance to represent Australia on home soil at the Gold Coast 2018 Commonwealth Games.
+From 28 February – to 3 March, the Gold Coast will play host to the best swimmers from across the country as they race for the chance to represent Australia on home soil at the 2018 Commonwealth Games.

-Swimming Australia CEO Mark Anderson said GCAC was the ideal location for the Swimming trials.
+Chief Executive Officer at Swimming Australia, Mark Anderson, said GCAC was the ideal location for the Trials.

 The last night of competition will feature the announcement of the Commonwealth Games Swim Team, and Anderson said the Trials were a great opportunity for those that missed out on Commonwealth Games tickets to still be a part of the action.

-“The 2018 Hancock Prospecting Australian Swimming Trials will provide our swimmers with and ideal opportunity to perform in the venue just five weeks prior to the Commonwealth Games in front of a home audience.
+“The 2018 Hancock Prospecting Australian Swimming Trials will provide our swimmers with an ideal opportunity to perform in the venue just five weeks prior to the Commonwealth Games, in front of a home audience.

-“It will provide spectators with a wonderful opportunity to see the Aussies race live before they take on some of the strongest swimming nations in the world and, we are pleased that our broadcast partner Channel 7 will be broadcasting this event live to sports and swimming fans right around Australia,” Anderson said.
+“It will also provide spectators with a wonderful opportunity to see the Aussies race live before they take on some of the strongest swimming nations in the world, and we are pleased that our broadcast partner, Channel 7, will be broadcasting this event live to sports and swimming fans right around Australia,” Anderson said.

-Gold Coast 2018 Commonwealth Games Corporation Chairman, Peter Beattie AC said the event would provide key learnings for the organisation ahead of GC2018.
+Gold Coast 2018 Commonwealth Games Corporation (GOLDOC) Chairman, Peter Beattie AC, said the event would offer key learnings ahead of the Games.

-“The event will act as a key operational trial ahead of the Gold Coast 2018 Commonwealth Games, with major involvement from GOLDOC staff in the planning and operational delivery of the event.”
+“The event will act as a key operational trial ahead of the 2018 Commonwealth Games, with major involvement from GOLDOC staff in the planning and operational delivery of the event.”

-Commonwealth Games Australia CEO Craig Phillips said he welcomed the opportunity for Australia’s leading swimmers to take to the water on the Gold Coast in preparation for the Commonwealth Games.
+Commonwealth Games Australia Chief Executive Officer Craig Phillips said he welcomed the opportunity for Australia’s leading swimmers to take to the water on the Gold Coast in preparation for the Commonwealth Games.

 “Commonwealth Games Australia has worked closely with Swimming Australia on a program that best suits athlete preparation for the Gold Coast 2018 Commonwealth Games,” Phillips said.